mattermost/docs/source/developer/fx-guidelines.rst

    Why not change channel length from 22 characters to 50 characters?

-Example 2: Attempt to help provide "input" in a design discussion, but instead of using objective criteria such as audience, community, customers, examples, research, or principles, expresses a political "vote" that may bias and confuse the objective criteria of a design discussion, whether intentionally or unintentionally.
+Example 2: Attempt to help provide "input" in a design discussion, but instead of using objective criteria such as audience, community, customers, examples, research, or principles, expresses a political "vote" that may bias or confuse a design discussion, whether intentionally or unintentionally.

    +1, that is my personal preference!